 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Uterine Cancer.
 To see other pages, use the menu on the side of your screen.
 Think of that menu as a roadmap to this full guide.

-The pear-shaped uterus is hollow and located in a woman's pelvis between her bladder and rectum.
+The pear-shaped uterus is hollow and located in the pelvis of a woman between the bladder and rectum.
 The uterus is also known as the womb, where a baby grows when a woman is pregnant.
-It has three sections: the cervix (the narrow, lower section), the corpus (the broad, middle section), and the fundus (the dome-shaped top section).
-The wall (the inside of the uterus) has two layers of tissue: endometrium (an inner layer), and myometrium (outer layer), which is muscle tissue.
+It has three sections: the narrow, lower section called the cervix, the broad section in the middle called the isthmus, and the dome-shaped top section called the fundus.
+The wall on the inside of the uterus has two layers of tissue: endometrium (an inner layer), and myometrium (outer layer), which is muscle tissue.

 Every month during a woman's childbearing years, the lining of the uterus grows and thickens in preparation for pregnancy.
 If the woman does not get pregnant, this thick, bloody lining passes out of her body through her vagina during menstruation.
-This process continues until menopause.
+This process continues until menopause, which is when a woman’s ovaries stop releasing eggs.

 About uterine cancer

 Uterine cancer is the most common cancer of a woman’s reproductive system.
 Uterine cancer begins when normal cells in the uterus change and grow uncontrollably, forming a mass called a tumor.
-A tumor can be benign (noncancerous) or malignant (cancerous, meaning it can spread to other parts of the body).
-Noncancerous conditions of the uterus include fibroids (benign tumors in the muscle of the uterus), endometriosis (endometrial tissue on the outside of the uterus or other organs), and endometrial hyperplasia (an increased number of cells in the uterine lining).
+A tumor can be cancerous or benign.
+A cancerous tumor is malignant, meaning it can spread to other parts of the body.
+A benign tumor means the tumor will not spread.
+Noncancerous conditions of the uterus include fibroids, which are benign tumors in the muscle of the uterus.
+Another noncancerous condition is endometriosis, which describes the condition when endometrial tissue, typically lining the uterine cavity, is on the outside of the uterus or other organs.
+Endometrial hyperplasia, which is an increased number of cells in the uterine lining, can also happen and can be noncancerous.

 There are two major types of uterine cancer:

 Sarcoma.
-This form of uterine cancer develops in the myometrium (the uterine muscle) or in the supporting tissues of the uterine glands.
+This type of uterine cancer develops in the supporting tissues of the uterine glands or in the myometrium, which is the uterine muscle.
 Sarcoma accounts for about 2% to 4% of uterine cancers.
+Sarcomas are treated differently than adenocarcinomas in most situations.
+Types of endometrial cancers with some elements of sarcoma include leiomyosarcoma, endometrial stromal sarcoma or carcinosarcoma.
 Learn more about sarcoma.

 Looking for More of an Overview?